 deal.
 Unlike other deals where “what’s on the lot is the best deal” the opposite

 is true here.
 Choose your favorite color, favorite type of roof, favorite

 options, off-road extras, and whatever you fancy.
-Wait 12-24 weeks for this
+Wait a few months for this

 dealer discount from MSRP!